Where does Wildlands Network work?

 What can I do to help protect our wildlands?

-Concerned citizens should also contact state-level officials responsible for nominating or appointing members to state wildlife commissions, encouraging them to appoint commission members who base their decisions on the best available science—with the ultimate aim of conserving the full range of biological diversity.
+Concerned citizens should also contact elected officials responsible for nominating or appointing members to state wildlife commissions, encouraging them to appoint commission members who base their decisions on the best available science—with the ultimate aim of conserving the full range of biological diversity.